Conservation News

 The latest conservation news and press releases from New Mexico Game and Fish.
 Department-wide news can be found under Home → NMDGF News.

-Public Meetings on Proposed Revisions to the Habitat Stamp Program
+Public Meeting to Gather Public Comment on Proposed Revisions to the Habitat Stamp Program

-New Mexico Department of Game and Fish Public contact, Information Center: (888) 248-6866 Media contact, Tristanna Bickford: (505) 476-8027 tristanna.bickford@state.nm.us FOR IMMEDIATE RELEASE, August 28, 2020: Public Meetings on Proposed Revisions to the Habitat Stamp Program SANTA FE – The New Mexico Department of Game and Fish has scheduled two public meetings on proposed revisions to the Public Land User Stamp Rule 19.34.6 NMAC (Habitat Stamp Program Rule).
-A short presentation providing background information about the Habitat Stamp Program and details of the proposed revisions will be given.
-The presentation will be followed by a Q & A session where members of the public are encouraged to ask questions and provide input.
-Members of the public are invited to attend one or both of these meetings (to be held virtually) in order to become familiar with the program and the proposed revisions: September 10th at 6 p.m.
-Register in advance [...]
+New Mexico Department of Game and Fish Public contact, Information Center: (888) 248-6866 Media contact, Tristanna Bickford: (505) 476-8027 tristanna.bickford@state.nm.us FOR IMMEDIATE RELEASE, November 2, 2020: Public Meeting to Gather Public Comment on Proposed Revisions to the Habitat Stamp Program SANTA FE – The New Mexico Department of Game and Fish has scheduled a public meeting in order to seek public comment on proposed revisions to the Public Land User Stamp Rule 19.34.6 NMAC (Habitat Stamp Program Rule).
+A short presentation providing information about the Habitat Stamp Program and details of the proposed revisions will be followed by a Q & A session where members of the public are encouraged to ask questions.
+Members of the public are invited to attend the virtual meeting 6 p.m., Nov.
+5 in order to become familiar with the program and the proposed revisions.
+Summary of Proposed Changes: Renew Program for 10 additional years [...]

 Go to Top